a1rb4Ck/camera-fusion/README.md

 python3 ./bin/camera_calibration
 ```

-Generate homographies between many camera to fuse/blend on a specific plane.
+Generate homographies between multiple cameras to fuse/blend on a specific plane.
 If no lens correction calibration exist for the cameras, they will be generate.

 ```bash
 python3 ./bin/camera_calibration